 - Inspect all municipally owned or operated stormwater facilities.
 The City has approximately 120 stormwater treatment and flow-control facilities.
 The City will inspect each of these in 2016 for maintenance needs. - Stormwater public works staff routinely performs spot checks of potentially damaged permanent treatment and flow-control facilities, other than catch basins, after major storm events. - Implement practices, policies and procedures to reduce stormwater impacts associated with runoff from all municipal lands and associated with municipal operations.
-City staff recommends exploring the following options in 2016: - Adoption of ESA Regional Roads Maintenance Program Guidelines (or other similar program) - o Adoption of an Integrated Pest Management Program (or other similar program) - Update City staff training, as needed - Inspection and Maintenance Records. - The City is implementing a cost-accounting management software system.
+City staff will exploring the following options in 2016: - Adoption of ESA Regional Roads Maintenance Program Guidelines (or other similar program).
+Staff are attending training related to this program in 2016. - Adoption of an Integrated Pest Management Program (or other similar program).
+Staff will be reviewing existing programs and providing further direction for a Mukilteo program. - Update City staff training, as needed - Inspection and Maintenance Records. - The City is implementing a cost-accounting management software system.
 The Municipal Operations program will use this program, where possible, to better track and record inspections, service requests, and maintenance. - Catch Basin Inspections.
-The City anticipates completing the inspection requirement by the end of 2016. - The City is planning to upgrade the City's decant facility and add a vactor truck to provide more efficient stormwater maintenance operations, beginning in 2016.
+The City anticipates completing the inspection and maintenance requirements by the stated deadline in the Permit.
+Efforts toward this goal will resume in late spring and last through the summer months. - The City is planning to upgrade the City's decant facility and add a vactor truck to provide more efficient stormwater maintenance operations, beginning in 2016.